 The probabilities of withdrawal from service and death-in-service are shown for sample ages on pages H-4 and H-5.
 It is assumed that all members contributing the 2% member contribution rate and terminating with less than 5 years of service, and a percentage (General and Public Safety: 40% grading to 10%, Other: 40% grading to 5%; grading from age 25 to early retirement age) of members terminating after attaining 5 or more years of service, withdraw their contributions and forfeit any vested employer-financed benefit.
-It is assumed that all members contributing the 4% member contribution rate and terminating with less than 5 years of service, and a percentage (General and Public Safety: 50% grading to 15%, Other: 45% grading to 10%; grading from age 25 to early retirement age) of members terminating after attaining 5 or more years of service, withdraw their contributions and forfeit any vested employer-financed benefit.
-It is assumed that all members contributing the 6% member contribution rate and terminating with less than 5 years of service, and a percentage (General and Public Safety: 60% grading to 20%, Other: 50% grading to 15%; grading from age 25 to early retirement age) of members terminating after attaining 5 or more years of service, withdraw their contributions and forfeit any vested employer-financed benefit.
+It is assumed that all members contributing the 4% member contribution rate and terminating with less than 5 years of service, and a percentage (General and Public Safety: 50% grading to 15%, Other: 45% grading to 10%; grading from age 25 to early retirement age) of more years of service, withdraw their contributions and forfeit any to 15%, Other: 45% grading to 10%; grading from age 25 to early retirement age) of members terminating 5 or more years of service, and a percentage (General and Public Safety: 50% grading to 15%, Other: 45% grading to 10%; grading from age 25 to early retirement age) of members terminating 5 or more years of service, withdraw their contributions and forfeit any vested benefit.
+It is assumed that all members contributions and forfeit any vested benefit.
+It is assumed that all members the 6% member contribution rate and terminating with less than 5 years of service, and a percentage (General and Public Safety: 60% grading to 20%, Other: 50% grading to 15%; grading from age 25 to early retirement age) of members terminating after attaining 5 or more years of service, withdraw their contributions and forfeit any vested employer-financed benefit.
 Adopted 2021.